pjfanning/micrometer-akka-dynatrace/README.md

 [Micrometer Metrics](http://micrometer.io/) compares itself to `SLF4J, but for metrics`.

-All you need to do is add a dependency on the micrometer-akka jar, add some configuration to your [application.conf](https://github.com/pjfanning/micrometer-akka-sample/blob/master/src/main/resources/application.conf) and to enable aspectjweaver.
+All you need to do is add a dependency on the micrometer-akka jar, add some configuration to your [application.conf](https://github.com/pjfanning/micrometer-akka-dynatrace/blob/master/src/main/resources/application.conf) and to enable aspectjweaver.

+The application.conf requires your dynatrace configs (API key and URI).

-This sample uses `micrometer-registry-prometheus` to have the metrics registered as Prometheus client metrics.
+This sample uses `micrometer-registry-dynatrace` to have the metrics pushed to Dynatrace.
-This is setup in [Main.scala](https://github.com/pjfanning/micrometer-akka-sample/blob/master/src/main/scala/com/example/akka/Main.scala).
+This is setup in [Main.scala](https://github.com/pjfanning/micrometer-akka-dynatrace/blob/master/src/main/scala/com/example/akka/Main.scala).

 ```sbt clean run```